PCI Compliance Information

 you how to become secure.
 It's more about security than

-What if I don't want to
+if I don't want to become PCI compliant?

-any losses through fraud, and may also face considerable
+for any losses through fraud, and may also face considerable

 fines.
 Your customers will suffer if their card details